koyuspace/mastodon/README.md

 Sidebar content (advanced UI): `app/javascript/flavours/glitch/features/getting_started/index.js`

-About page (you may have to add a few lines of CSS code to make it work properly with yours): `app/views/about/show.html`

-And probably many more things that are getting documented soon

-## Adding pictures to the front-page

-Fork this repository and add your picture in the `public/about-assets/pictures/` folder and change the file `public/about-assets/pictures.json` to include your picture along with metadata about yourself for attribution.
-If you did that submit a pull request to add your new picture.

-## Building a Docker image

-Just hit `docker build .` and wait.
-Prebuilt images are at `koyuawsmbrtn/mastodon` and already referenced in the `docker-compose.yml` file.
-Using Docker is the preferred less painful method to get a server up and running quickly.

 ## Self-hosting

 Follow the instructions [from the wiki](https://wiki.koyu.space/docs/selfhost/) to successfully build and self-host your own instance.
 This wiki also includes instructions on how to set up a development environment for contributing to the software.

 ## Differences between glitch-soc, Mastodon and koyu.space